 Shaun is the happy exception.
 He attended a Catholic seminary, which appears to have been more enlightened.
 He recalls his English teacher being ‘absolutely outstanding, and encouraged discussion and debate and encouraged you to think for yourself’.
 Other schools at the time also worked in these ways and there are examples in the 1950s of attempts to develop more child-centred practice in English.
 These developments were influenced by wider social, cultural and political movements.
 Hardcastle and Medway (2013) foreground Walworth School in London for its pioneering approach.
-They claim ‘Walworth’s version of English also owed much to the comprehensive school ideal promulgated by the LCC and enthusiastically adopted by the school itself’ (2013: 34).
+They claim ‘Walworth’s version of English also owed much to the comprehensive school ideal promulgated by the LCC and enthusiastically adopted by the school itself’ (34).
 Critically alert teachers like Harold Rosen and John Dixon recognised and challenged some of the assumptions of the tripartite system, particularly the damaging idea of ‘fixed’ intelligence.
 Despite age-old hegemonies and divisions, these teachers exploited a growing post-war desire to create a fairer, more democratic society in this conjuncture.
 They contributed to a critical and progressive re-conceptualisation of school English, making it more relevant to children’s lives.
-In doing this they re-imagined the subject and demonstrated models of critical practitioner-led development: models that would be picked up by subsequent generations.
+In doing this they re-imagined the subject and demonstrated models of critical practitioner-led development that would be picked up by subsequent generations.

 The informants drew on these models when they became teachers and they demonstrate confidence in their abilities and resourcefulness.
 They suggest this even from a very young age, claiming they were mostly ‘self-taught’.
 They all claim to have been able to read prior to going to school, suggesting they were ‘imbued with the spirit of reading…we read very widely from a very early age’ (Shaun) or ‘I think I could probably read fairly well before I went to school’ (David).
 Steve claims he ‘coasted through school as a social experience’ which was ‘more of a joke and a laugh’.
 He has ‘absolutely no memory of being taught English…I was self-taught’.
 Ann probably exemplifies the informants’ attitudes when she claims,